058f9cf1/minecraft_bedrock_reenable_achievements/README.md

 ### Dependencies
 > Requires ```Python 3``` to be installed. ```git``` is required for the first method only.

+### Method 1 (requires git to be installed):
-- Open a terminal and run the following command (requires git to be installed):
+- Open a terminal and run the following commands in order:
 ```
 git clone https://github.com/058f9cf1/minecraft_bedrock_reenable_achievements.git
 cd minecraft_bedrock_reenable_achievements
 python minecraft_bedrock_reenable_achievements.py
 ```

+### Method 2:
-- Alternatively, download the file 'minecraft_bedrock_reenable_achievements.py' and double-click on the file to run it.
+- Download the file 'minecraft_bedrock_reenable_achievements.py' then double-click on the file to run it.